 - Recognition of human life in its social context through the use of social-scientific methods, with topics ranging from attitudes of individuals to interpersonal and broad societal relationships.
 This includes understanding the challenges of building a diverse society, and/or examining the various processes that marginalize people and produce unequal power relations.
 (SBA)

 - Understanding of diverse cultures through the study of foreign languages.
 (FL)

-Liberal arts commonly include courses in the humanities (e.g., history, art history and criticism, literary studies and writing, classics, philosophy, religious studies), foreign languages, and the social sciences (e.g., sociology, anthropology, economics, political science, psychology), as well as interdisciplinary courses involving these disciplines (e.g., area studies, women’s studies).
+The Liberal Arts commonly include courses in the humanities (e.g., history, art history and criticism, literary studies and writing, classics, philosophy, religious studies), foreign languages, and the social sciences (e.g., sociology, anthropology, economics, political science, psychology), as well as interdisciplinary courses involving these disciplines (e.g., area studies, women’s studies).
 Performance arts are also considered liberal arts and include theatre, dance, instruction in musical theory and/or musical performance (non-PE).

-Courses generally not considered liberal arts include those in athletics, business (including accounting, finance, marketing, management, and entrepreneurship), methods of practice of education, and engineering (including project teams and research involvement).
-Many of these courses belong rather to a “professional curriculum” covering specific methods and practicums, or are largely technical in nature.
-However, liberal arts do include a subset of courses in business taught from a humanities or social science perspective (e.g., sociology of business, history of business, and business ethics).
+Courses generally not considered Liberal Arts include those in athletics, business (including accounting, finance, marketing, management, and entrepreneurship), methods of practice of education, and engineering (including project teams and research involvement).
+Many of these courses belong rather to a “professional curriculum” covering specific methods and practicums or are largely technical in nature.
+However, Liberal Arts do include a subset of courses in business taught from a humanities or social science perspective (e.g., sociology of business, history of business, and business ethics).

 Check the College of Engineering's Denied Petitions List for courses that were petitioned in the past but were denied.
 These courses cannot count toward the liberal studies requirement.

 How to Petition for a Liberal Studies Course Not Already Approved or Denied